kshaffer/courses/as3-unit2.md

 ## Materials ##

-This list will grow throughout the unit as new resources are created or assigned.
+This list will grow throughout the unit as new resources are assigned.